kks224/kks224/README.md

 Name: Kunj Shah
 Located In: Bethlehem, PA
 Current Jobs:
--Director of Creative Adminstration
+-Director of Creative Adminstration, Company: Humanity Wealth Advisors -Resident Assisant
--Resident Assisant
 Education:
 [In Process of obtaining a Bachelors In Computer Science and Engr]
-Company: Humanity Wealth Advisors

 fields_of_interests:
   [